AkramBensalem/FastTSCache/README.md

 ## Overview

-FastTSCache is faste time series in-memory cache based on Twitter's FatCach
+FastTSCache is a faste time series in-memory cache based on Twitter's FatCach

 ## Build